 An issue does not require to be resolved right away to measure this.
 According to a study, customers prefer having their issues responded immediately even if it’s not resolved yet.
-Customers simply need an assurance that an agent looks over their concern to feel that they are taken care of by the business.
+Customers simply need assurance that an agent looks over their concerns to feel that they are taken care of by the business.

 2. Average speed of answer